 Is Tech Trep Academy a Public Charter / District School or a Private School?

-Students throughout all of Indiana are invited to apply and receive FREE resources and support as they learn from home.
+In Indiana, our partner is Cloverdale Community Schools.
+Students throughout all of Indiana are invited to apply and receive FREE resources and support as they learn from home as full-time enrolled students within Cloverdale Distance Learning Academy.

 How much does the Tech Trep program cost?